-- Cheaper medicines under the Pharmaceutical Benefits Scheme - at the concessional rate of up to \$6.80 instead of the general rate of \$42.50 - Bulk billed doctor visits depending on your doctor - Extra refunds for medical costs when you reach the Medicare Safety Net threshold - Free hearing assessments and hearing rehabilitation (including hearing aids) through the Hearing Services Program - Discounts on Australia Post mail redirection - Other concessions on utility bills, rates, drivers licenses, motor vehicle registration charges, ambulance subscriptions and public transport - depending on your state or territory.
+- Cheaper medicines under the Pharmaceutical Benefits Scheme at the concessional rate of up to \$7.30 instead of the general rate of \$30.00 - Access to the lower, concessional threshold of the Pharmaceutical Benefits Scheme Safety Net - Bulk billed doctor visits depending on your doctor - Extra refunds for medical costs when you reach the Extended Medicare Safety Net threshold - Free hearing tests, fully or partially subsidised devices, fittings, annual reviews, and other services through the Hearing Services Program - Discounts on Australia Post mail redirection - Other concessions on utility bills, rates, drivers licenses, motor vehicle registration charges, ambulance subscriptions and public transport depending on your state or territory.

-If your pension payment was cancelled on 1 January 2017 because of changes to the assets test you will also receive a Pensioner Concession Card.
+If your pension payment was cancelled on 1 January 2017 because of changes to the assets test, you will also receive a Pensioner Concession Card.